Ted Stevens and the Doo-Shots Sarasota FL Rockabilly

 Ted Stevens carves down a fast highway creating music that combines rockabilly, roots rock, and surf with a reverb drenched guitar and a twangy vocal line...

-Ted Stevens and The Doo-Shots play over 150 shows per year.
-They have sold thousands of CD's worldwide and recently released their latest CD "Hits, Misses and Close Calls " featuring 16 live tracks!
+Ted Stevens plays over 150 shows per year.
+Selling thousands of CD's worldwide and recently released their latest CD "Hits, Misses and Close Calls " featuring 16 live tracks!

 Stevens has honed his energetic and entertaining show by playing guitar and singing with some of the BIGGEST names in Rock and Roll...Legendary names like The Temptations, Percy Sledge, The Drifters, Platters, Coasters, and DOZENS other pop, blues, soul, and rock and roll artists.